High Friction Surfacing

 CD236 defines HFS as ‘specialised high friction surfacing conforming to clause 924 of the Specification for Highway Works (MCHW1)’.

 Clause 924 currently requires that both the HFS system and the installer have HAPAS or equivalent product acceptance scheme certification.
-Certification for HFS systems under the HAPAS scheme operated by the British Board of Agrement (BBA) are available here, whilst the installer requirements under the scheme can be found here.
+Certification for HFS systems under the HAPAS scheme operated by the British Board of Agreement (BBA), whilst the installer requirements under the scheme can be found here.

 WJ Group companies are certified by the BBA to install several different HAPAS approved Type 1 HFS systems from across the industry.
 This unique position allows us to select, from a full range of technologies, the most appropriate solution that satisfies your budget, performance, weather and local site conditions.